 The Code of Professional Conduct was reviewed and overhauled during 2018.
 The new code came into effect on 1 May 2019.
 Since then, the Code and Disciplinary Rules have been updated to align with the RIBA's updated Constitution.
 These amended documents were launched on 1 April 2021.

-The Code of Professional Conduct is not only a tool for holding Members to account in the event of a complaint against them, it is also a useful resource to assist Members in day-to-day practice: providing information and guidance on key issues.
+The Code of Professional Conduct is not only a tool for holding members to account in the event of a complaint against them, it's also a useful resource to assist them in day-to-day practice: providing information and guidance on key issues.

-If you wish to make a complaint about an RIBA Member, first consider contacting the Member directly to try and resolve the dispute.
-Also consider the alternative dispute resolution options available, including: mediation, arbitration, adjudication.
+If you wish to make a complaint about a RIBA Member, first consider contacting the member directly to try and resolve the dispute.
+Also, consider the alternative dispute resolution options available, including mediation, arbitration or adjudication.

 Also bear in mind that professional conduct complaints do not lead to the awarding of compensation or a financial settlement.
 Professional conduct cases examine the professionalism and conduct of the member in question, investigating whether or not there has been a breach of the Code of Professional Conduct.